Looney Tunes Cartoons: Production

 The animation for the series was outsourced to different studios, including Yowza!
-Animation, Yearim Productions, Snipple Animation and Tonic DNA.
+Animation, Yearim Productions, Snipple Animation, and Tonic DNA.
 A trailer for the series was released on April 21, 2020.
-The short Pest Coaster was released on May 5 on the WB Kids YouTube channel as a sneak preview ahead of the release date.
+The short "Pest Coaster" was released on May 5 on the WB Kids YouTube channel as a sneak preview ahead of the release date.

 Copious amounts of cartoon violence and Acme Corporation weaponry are featured, as typical for the franchise, but excluded in the first season only are any depictions of firearms; Elmer Fudd, for example, used different non-firearm weapons (e.i. a scythe or an axe) to hunt Bugs Bunny instead of his shotgun.
 With the release of Space Jam: A New Legacy, the restriction was removed.

 After a brief period of delay, Browngardt confirmed production had resumed for more episodes in 2020 as a result of the COVID-19 pandemic.
 Five new segments were released under the umbrella title Bugs Bunny's 24-Carrot Holiday Special on December 3, 2020.

 Jim Soper stated in May 2021 that the series had wrapped up its first 1,000 minutes' worth of content, with the remaining episodes to be released on HBO Max at later dates.
 On July 9, 2022, Warner Bros.
 Discovery announced that there would be a Looney Tunes-themed panel at San Diego Comic-Con called Looney Tunes for Everyone, which had the crew from Looney Tunes Cartoons alongside the then-upcoming Bugs Bunny Builders and Tiny Toons Looniversity, including supervising producer Alex Kirwan and voice actor Eric Bauza.
 The panel commenced at 10 A.M. on July 22.

 On July 22, 2022, it was announced that a Halloween special titled Bugs Bunny's Howl-O-Skreem Spooktacula and a new season would be released.
 The special was released on September 29, 2022.

 On November 22, 2022, Browngardt announced that production was finally finished, with 209 shorts produced.
 More episodes were confirmed to release in 2023.

 The rest of the fifth season premiered on April 6, 2023.

 On June 16, 2023, a stop-motion short titled "Daffy in Wackyland" was announced to premiere at the Annecy International Animation Film Festival on the following day.

 The final season was released on July 27, 2023.

 On September 21, 2023, an event in celebration of Warner Bros.'
 100th anniversary was announced to take place at the Animation Is Film Festival on October 22, which includes a Q&A and screenings of "Daffy in Wackyland" and several unreleased shorts.

-On June 13, 2024, "Daffy in Wackyland" was released on Max as a bonus episode of season six.
+On June 13, 2024, "Daffy in Wackyland" was released on HBO Max as a bonus episode of season six.